ADA 31st Anniversary Celebration Banner

 31 Years of the ADA – A Look Back at the Groundbreaking Law

 Accessible Web is proud to support the Americans with Disabilities Act (ADA) 31st Anniversary.
-It was signed into law in 1990 by President George H.W.
-Bush and serves as a landmark event in the movement for accessibility.
+Signed into law in 1990 by President George H.W.
+Bush, it serves as a landmark event in the movement for accessibility.
 On July 26th we celebrate this important civil rights law that prohibits discrimination against individuals with disabilities and ensures that people with disabilities have the same rights and opportunities as everyone else.

 According to the CDC, 26% of Americans live with a disability.
 This act allows them to have the same opportunities as everyone in all areas of public life, including: